 2) Delivery: For items that you like, select the link to the full-text if available, or click on the button to see if we own the item.
 If you want to keep this item, either save it to your own computer, email it to yourself, or print it.

 3) Organize it: Keep the "meta-information" about all the resources you found for your records and to make your bibliographies.
 You will find yourself returning to resources so having a system in place will save you time and aggravation later.
 USC Libraries has a subscription to the citation manager, RefWorks, that will help you organize the information you're collecting.
-Mendeley is also a good, free citation manager.
+For more information on other citation managers, check out this page.

 The article databases listed below allow you to search for articles through multiple journals simultaneously.
 Click on the name of the database below to start searching.
 If you're off-campus, you'll be asked to log-in using your USC ID and password.